nramc/my-notes/docs/blog/articles/java/testing/shift-left-testing-with-springboot.md

 ---
-title: "Shift-Left Testing with Spring Boot and Testcontainers"
+title: "Shift-Left Testing with Spring Boot and Testcontainers - A Comprehensive Guide"
 description: "Reduce late-stage bugs!
 Use Spring Boot and Testcontainers to shift-left testing and validate integrations early."
 author: Ramachandran Nellaiyappan
 date:
-  created: 2025-03-30
+  created: 2025-04-04
 categories:
   - Testing
 tags: